firebase/genkit/docs-go/rag.md

 genkit.DefineFlow(
 	"indexMenu",
 	func(ctx context.Context, path string) (any, error) {
 		// Extract plain text from the PDF.
-Wrap the logic in Tun so it
+Wrap the logic in Run so it
 		// appears as a step in your traces. pdfText, err := genkit.Run(ctx, "extract", func() (string, error) {
 			return readPDF(path)